goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 | Lam trm
 ~~~

-Note however, that this definition doesn't quite fit the notion of $\lambda$-terms, since a `pterm` like `(BVar 1)` does not represent a $\lambda$-term, since bound variables can only appear in the context of a lambda, such as in `(Lam (BVar 1))`.
+Note however, that this definition doesn't quite fit the notion of $\lambda$-terms, since a `ptrm` like `(BVar 0)` does not represent a valid $\lambda$-term, since bound variables can only appear in the context of a $\lambda$, such as in `(Lam (BVar 0))`.
 The advantage of using a locally nameless definition of $\lambda$-terms is a better readability of such terms, compared to equivalent de Bruijn terms.
 Another advantage is the fact that definitions of functions and reasoning about properties of these terms is much closer to the informal setting.

 ###Higher-Order approaches

-Unlike concrete approaches to formalizing the lambda calculus, where the notion of binding and substitution is defined explicitly in the host language, higher-order formalizations use the function space of the implementation language, which handles binding.
-HOAS, or higher-order abstract syntax [@pfenning88, @harper93], is a framework for defining logics based on the simply typed lambda calculus.
-A form of HOAS, introduced by @harper93, called the Logical Framework (LF) has been implemented as Twelf by @pfenning99, which has been previously used to encode the $\lambda$-calculus.
+Unlike concrete approaches to formalizing the $\lambda$-calculus, where the notion of binding and substitution is defined explicitly in the host language, higher-order formalizations use the function space of the implementation language, which handles binding.
+HOAS, or higher-order abstract syntax [@pfenning88, @harper93], is a framework for defining logics based on the simply typed $\lambda$-calculus. <!--A form of HOAS, introduced by @harper93, called the Logical Framework (LF) has been implemented as Twelf by @pfenning99, which has been previously used to encode the $\lambda$-calculus.-->
 Using HOAS for encoding the $\lambda$-calculus comes down to encoding binders using the meta-language binders.
 This way, the definitions of capture avoiding substitution or notion of $\alpha$-equivalence are offloaded onto the meta-language.
 As an example, take the following definition of terms of the $\lambda$-calculus in Haskell:

 ~~~{.haskell}